XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/update-rippled-manually-on-centos-rhel.md

 To update manually, complete the following steps:

 1. If you are upgrading to `rippled` 1.7.0 from an earlier version, re-add the repository to get Ripple's updated GPG key.
-Otherwise, skip this step: <!-- SPELLING_IGNORE: gpg -->
+Otherwise, skip this step:

         $ cat << REPOFILE | sudo tee /etc/yum.repos.d/ripple.repo
         [ripple-stable]